Park Geun-hye: Early life and education

 Park Geun-hye was born on 2 February 1952, in Samdeok-dong of Jung District, Daegu, South Korea as the first child of Park Chung Hee, who came to power with the May 16 military coup d'état of 1961 and was the third president of South Korea from 1963 to 1979; and his wife, First Lady Yuk Young-soo.
 Both of her parents were assassinated.
-She has a younger brother, Park Ji-man, and a younger sister, Park Geun Ryeong.
+She has a younger sister, Park Geun-ryeong, and a younger brother, Park Ji-man.
 She also has an older half-sister, Park Jae-ok.
 She is unmarried with no children.
 Pew Research Center described her as an atheist with a Buddhist and Roman Catholic upbringing.

 In 1953, Park's family moved to Seoul, where she graduated from Jangchung Elementary School and Sungshim (literal: Sacred Heart) Girls' Middle and High School in 1970, going on to receive a Bachelor of Science degree in electronic engineering from Sogang University in 1974.
 She briefly studied at Joseph Fourier University in France, but left following the murder of her mother.

 Park's mother was killed on 15 August 1974, in the National Theater of Korea; Mun Se-gwang, a Japanese-born ethnic Korean sympathizer of North Korea and member of the Chongryon, was attempting to assassinate her husband, President Park Chung Hee.
 Park Geun-hye was regarded as First Lady until the assassination of her father by his intelligence chief, Kim Jae-gyu, on 26 October 1979.
 During this time, activists who were political opponents of Park's father claimed to be subject to arbitrary detention.
 Further, human rights were considered subordinate to economic development.
 In 2007, Park expressed regret at the treatment of activists during this period.

 Park received honorary doctoral degrees from the Chinese Culture University in Taiwan in 1987, Pukyong National University and KAIST in 2008, Sogang University in 2010, and TU Dresden in 2014.